To view or download this information in PDF format, click here

 Estimated cost of project: $650,000

-To contribute, you may send a check to All-Nations Bible Translation, 150 State College, PA 16801, earmarked “Building fund.”
-Or donate by clicking on the link here and choose the “Building fund” option.
+You may contribute using the form below.
+Or send a check to All-Nations Bible Translation, 150 All-Nations Lane, State College, PA 16801, earmarked “Building fund.”

 Donations for the project can be given anonymously through Anabaptist Foundation.
 Checks should be payable to Anabaptist Foundation and earmarked “ABT building fund.”
 Send to AF, 1245 Old Route 15, New Columbia, PA 17856.
 (For more information, call 800-653-9817, Ext.
 209)